horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-explained.md

 > A wallet provider may easily block a user from accessing the wallet or even freeze the funds.
 >
 > Unlike banks which also act as a middleman wallet providers are not financial institutions and thus not as regulated.
-There is a lot of risk for users holding large amounts.
+There is a lot of risk for users holding large amount of cryptocurrency on those wallets.

 Furthermore, custodial wallets are not natively private as the provider knows full transaction history of the user.

 Most cryptocurrency exchanges provide users with custodial wallets.
 So, it's not advised to use those for keeping your crypto holdings for extended periods.

-> If you leave funds on exchange, or any type of custodial wallet, the funds are vulnerable to hacking or other types of data breaches involving the cryptocurrency exchange.
+> If you leave crypto funds on cryptocurrency exchange, or any type of custodial wallet, the funds are vulnerable to hacking or other types of data breaches.
 This happened a lot in the past and likely to keep happening in the future.

 There is also the question of censorship.
 When your funds remain on the exchange, the exchange could feasibly freeze funds, restrict your usage, or even block you from your account without warning.